2164-ServiceNow/Sowmiya-Jayalakshmi-FoodieHub/README.md

      - **Example Flow**:
        - The user clicks on a recipe, and the analyzed instructions are displayed in sequential steps.

-8. **Get a Weekly Meal Plan**
+8.**View Nutrition by ID**
-   - **As a user**, I want to generate a personalized weekly meal plan, so I can plan my meals effectively and meet my dietary goals.
+   - **As a user**, I want to view the nutritional information of a specific recipe by its ID, so I can make informed dietary choices.
      - **Example Flow**:
-       - The user selects preferences (e.g., vegetarian, high protein), and a weekly meal plan is displayed with recipes for each day.
+       - The user selects a recipe, and its detailed nutrition data (e.g., calories, protein, fats) is displayed.